England-Lincolnshire Flag

 The police charged one and let the other one off. © Tommy Cooper.

-You've already passed it at the bottom so for a change of scenery, cross the main road and head up Sea View Street.
+You've already passed the castle at the bottom so for a change of scenery, cross the main road and head up Sea View Street.

 The name not only acts as a reminder as to where you are, it functions as a hub for independent traders and hipster coffee providers in North Lincolnshire.
 Come sundown, the fleshpots are the size of aircraft hangers and they're queuing out of the doors.